 “Yes, come on, let’s go!” she said as she took off on a skinny hiking trail that looked like it lead to nowhere.

 And so off on the weedy, dirt footpath, we went.

-This spot is where there is a heart carved naturally into the side of the caldera, giving a stunning view of the volcano and only steps from the Chapel of Agios Nikolaos, which was built carefully into the side of the caldera.
+This “hidden spot” is where there is a heart carved naturally into the side of the caldera, giving a stunning view of the volcano which is only steps from the Chapel of Agios Nikolaos.
+The Chapel of Agios Nikolaos was built carefully into the side of the caldera.
 It is in the Megalochlori area of Santorini and tucked deep away from the eyes of the guide books, so you won’t find it there, but I can tell you, it exists and it is absolutely worth a visit!
 I don’t think I would have ever found it if wasn’t for her and I am glad I did!

-This church was aptly named after St. Nicolas, the patron saint of sailors and as the story goes, a sailor was out to sea in dangerous high waters, he prayed to God to help him get home safely, and swore if he returned he would build a church in honor of his prayer and so here it is: a gorgeous, small white church built cliff side.
+This greek isle church was aptly named after St. Nicolas, the patron saint of sailors and as the story goes, a sailor was out to sea in dangerous high waters, he prayed to God to help him get home safely, and swore if he returned he would build a church in honor of his prayer.
+And so here it is: a gorgeous, small white church built cliffside in the Greek isles.

 Not only did I see this church in Santorini, but I saw literally hundreds in Mykonos as well.
-Maybe one day, I can be hired to go back and document each one, with a name and an address/location marker, and make a coffee table book out of them, now that would be a dream come true!
+Maybe one day, I can be hired to go back and document each one, with a name and an address/location marker, and make a coffee table book out of them, now that would be a dream come true for me!

 I found my Lost City of Atlantis right here in the Aegean Sea.
-Plato’s classic story of Lost Paradise has been found!
+Plato’s classic story of Lost Paradise has been found in the Greek isles!

 -Take the main road out of the center of Fira going South